dnsimple/dnsimple-support/content/articles/changing-account-email.markdown

 ---
-title: Changing Account Email
+title: Changing User Email
-excerpt: How to change the email associated to a DNSimple user.
+excerpt: How to change the email associated to a DNSimple user account.
 categories:
 - Account
 ---

-# Changing Account Email
+# Changing User Email

-You can change the email associated to your account from the DNSimple account page.
+You can change the email associated to your user profile from the DNSimple account page.

 <div class="section-steps" markdown="1">
-##### To change the account email
+##### To change the user email

 1. Log into your DNSimple account.
-1. Go to your [<label>User</label>](https://dnsimple.com/user) page, by selecting the Settings option under your user menu
+1. Go to your [user page](https://dnsimple.com/user), by selecting the <label>Settings</label> link under your user menu.

     ![Settings menu](/files/user-menu.png)

-1. From the [<label>User page</label>](https://dnsimple.com/user) select the <label>Change Email Address</label> link.
+1. From the user page select the <label>Change Email Address</label> link.

     ![Email link](/files/user-email.png)